Premier League predictions computer makes latest forecasts ahead of midweek action

-Premier League: Supercomputer makes latest predictions for games involving Liverpool, Leeds United, Newcastle United, Man United, Chelsea and Spurs
+Premier League predictions computer makes latest forecasts for games involving Liverpool, Leeds United, Newcastle United, Man United, Chelsea, Everton and Spurs

 The Premier League’s chasing pack have a chance to make their mark as the top two sit out the latest round of fixtures.